 - Always keep the feet moving.

-- Increasing fluid intake, it can be water or your favorite juices or smoothies.
+- Increasing fluid intake, it can be water or your favorite juices, lemon juice and coconut water.

 - Wear well fitted shoes to get extra comfort, make sure it is sturdy and firm.